 - revenues;

 - pre-tax income;

 - adjusted operating income before amortization;

-- operating income before amortization;
+- · operating income before amortization;

 - · operating income;

-- · net earnings;
+- net earnings;

-- net income;
+- · net income;

-- · cash flow or funds from operations;
+- cash flow or funds from operations;

 - · adjusted earnings per share;

 - · earnings per share;

-- appreciation in the fair market value of our stock;

-- cost reduction or savings;

-- · implementation of critical processes or projects; or

-- · adjusted earnings before interest, taxes, depreciation and amortization, or adjusted earnings before any of them.
+- appreciation in the fair market value of our stock; - cost reduction or savings; - implementation of critical processes or projects; or - adjusted earnings before interest, taxes, depreciation and amortization, or adjusted earnings before any of them.

-The Compensation Committee determined that for the 2013 fiscal period, a maximum of up to \$1,616,000 would be available for award, in the aggregate, to all plan participants.
-The participants for the 2013 fiscal period were Mr. Horowitz, Mr. Arends, Mr. Caldwell and Mr. Christothoulou, and the target bonuses were 100% of base salary and were based on achieving specified revenue and adjusted OIBA (operating income before amortization) targets for the 2013 fiscal period as follows:
+The Compensation Committee determined that for the 2014 fiscal period, a maximum of up to \$1,264,000 would be available for award, in the aggregate, to all plan participants.
+The participants for the 2014 fiscal period were Mr. Arends, Mr. Caldwell and Mr. Christothoulou, and the target bonuses were 100% of the aggregate group base salary and were based on achieving specified revenue and adjusted OIBA (operating income before amortization) targets for the 2014 fiscal period as follows:

 If Revenue or Adjusted OIBA achievement is: Bonus Payout % of base salary

-<85% 0%
+<90% 0%

-<85 - 89.9% 15%

 90 - 94.9% 35%

 95 - 99.9% 60%

 100 - 104.9% 100%

 105 - 109.9% 135%

 >110% 160%

-Bonuses for 2013 were based one third on attaining the revenue target and two thirds on attaining the adjusted OIBA target.
+Bonuses for 2014 were based one third on attaining the revenue target and two thirds on attaining the adjusted OIBA target.

 The Compensation Committee elected to use these revenue and adjusted OIBA targets because it believes that such targets most accurately reflect our growth and improvements in our corporate performance without the impact of certain non-cash and non-recurring expenses which the Company does not regard as ongoing costs of doing business.
-The Compensation Committee set a range of specific revenue and adjusted OIBA targets based on a review of our actual revenue and adjusted OIBA for the fiscal year ended December 31, 2012 and our budgeted revenue and adjusted OIBA for the 2013 fiscal year.
+The Compensation Committee set a range of specific revenue and adjusted OIBA targets based on a review of our actual revenue and adjusted OIBA for the fiscal year ended December 31, 2013 and our budgeted revenue and adjusted OIBA for the 2014 fiscal year.
 At the low end of the range, the targets were intended to be difficult but realistic given our expectations regarding corporate performance.
 The high end of the range, intended to reflect "optimum" Company performance, were set significantly higher than our projected financial results and were considered "stretch" goals.

 The Compensation Committee also has absolute discretion to award no bonuses at all even if the highest target is achieved.
 It is our intention that any such bonus payments would still constitute a relatively small percentage of our NEO compensation so that the bulk of their compensation package will remain dependent on our long-term growth.
-For 2013, the Compensation Committee awarded bonuses under the Incentive Plan in the aggregate amount of \$765,916.
-The Compensation Committee separately awarded Mr. Miller a bonus, not under the Incentive Plan, of \$60,500 based on his performance during 2013.
+For 2014, the Compensation Committee awarded bonuses under the Incentive Plan in the aggregate amount of \$923,084.
+The Compensation Committee separately awarded Mr. Miller a bonus of \$71,250 based on his performance during 2014.